www.xlr8yourmac.com

 System Requirements: OS X 10.4.10, Mac Pro"

 As usual no real details on any changes/fixes.
-(Reports note the updated version is 113-A52027-202 and also updates the EFI Driver to 01.00.202.)
-If you apply this update let me know of any pros/cons you see.
-Thanks.
-I'm wondering if it fixes an old issue with no video at Windows install/boot reported in the past from X1900 XT owners on the Boot Camp feedback/tips page here - previous workaround was to use a VGA (Analog) display for initial setup.)
+Reports note the updated version is 113-A52027-202 and also updates the EFI Driver to 01.00.202.
+(I'm wondering if it fixes an old issue with no video at Windows install/boot reported in the past from X1900 XT owners on the Boot Camp feedback/tips page here - previous workaround was to use a VGA (Analog) display for initial setup.)
 For those that were curious especially with the "GT" in the doc, a reader said he checked and saw no GPU/VRAM clock speed changes after the update.

 Feedback on X1900 XT Firmware Update: (later reports first)